cvc-digital/typo3-twig/Documentation/Chapters/Twig-Functions/Index.rst

    :aspect:`Type:` :code:`mixed`
    :sep:`|` :aspect:`Default:` :code:`null`

-   The image can be a reference or an instance of :code:`FileInterface` or :code:`FileReference`.
+   the image can be a reference or an instance of :code:`FileInterface` or :code:`FileReference`

 crop
    :aspect:`Type:` :code:`string`
    :sep:`|` :aspect:`Default:` :code:`null`

-   The JSON-formatted crop settings.
+   the JSON-formatted crop settings

 cropVariant
    :aspect:`Type:` :code:`string`